awslabs/service-workbench-on-aws/main/end-to-end-tests/README.md

 To run the E2E tests, you will need the following items:

 - A Service Workbench environment setup with Service Catalog
+- Username and password of an admin for the Service Workbench environment
 - Username and password of a researcher for the Service Workbench environment
 - A project set up for that researcher that can launch EC2 workspaces and Sagemaker workspaces
 - A configured EC2 workspace